carey-bunks/Jazz-Chord-Progressions-Corpus/README.md

 # Jazz Chord Progressions Corpus
 This repository contains a corpus of symbolic chord progressions similar to those found in jazz fake books such as the *Real Book*.
 The progressions are mainly from jazz standards, but also include some blues, jazz-blues, modal jazz, traditional songs, and pop tunes.
 At the moment, the corpus contains 2,612 songs, consisting of 134,182 chords, of which there are 1,542 unique symbols.
-The database contains a handful of duplicated reharmonized songs.
-This is the largest collection of jazz chord progressions the maintanier knows of.
+The database contains a handful of duplicate songs, differentiated by alternate harmonizations.
+This is the largest digital collection of jazz chord progressions the maintanier knows of, and will hopefully be of use to others working in the fields of music information retrieval, music informatics, and musicology.

 The corpus is originally derived from a collection of files called the *Imaginary Book*, distributed with the open-source music notation program, *Impro-Visor* (see https://www.cs.hmc.edu/~keller/jazz/improvisor/).
 The Imaginary Book files were modified to remove control information used by the Impro-Visor application, and to retain the music-specific content.
 However, there are now significant differences between the Impro-Visor collection and this repository.
 Many errors have been corrected, and missing information has been added.
 Morever, a number of songs not in the Imaginary Book collection have been added by the maintainer of this repository -- contributions from others are welcome (please take care to follow the format below).